VS Code Extension

 | Alp: Open setup wizard | First-time environment setup flow. |

-| Alp: Bootstrap SDK environment (west + Zephyr deps) | Install west + Zephyr dependencies into the workspace. |
+| Alp: Bootstrap SDK environment (Zephyr + build deps) | Install Zephyr + build dependencies into the workspace; runs tan bootstrap. |

-| Alp: Select active SDK / Alp: SDK Manager | Pick / manage the SDK checkout the project resolves against. |
+| Alp: Select active SDK / Alp: SDK Manager | Pick / manage the SDK checkout the project resolves against.
+The SDK Manager can list releases online, shows a truthful active-SDK badge and Deactivate action, and sits Bootstrap next to Install.
+Switching SDKs reconciles the west workspace. |

 | Alp: Switch workspace folder | Re-target the active workspace folder. |

-| Alp: Remove west initialization (.west/) | Reset the west workspace state. |
+| Alp: Reset workspace (.west/) | Reset the west workspace state by removing .west/. |

 Build + run